H1B Visa

 When Can I Register for the H1-B Lottery?

-The H1-B lottery is extremely restricted.
-It is open for just 14 days per year during the Spring, so you must be hyper-organized to succeed.
+The H1-B lottery is highly restricted.
+It is open for 14 days per year during the Spring, so you must be hyper-organized to succeed.

 Some applicants won’t have to enter the lottery because their occupation is not subject to the cap.
 Make sure to double-check before you do so.